sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 }
 ```

-We could have put this methods in an `impl Model`, but I felt it made more sense to have the `RenderPass` do all the rendering, as that's kind of it's job.
+We could have put these methods in an `impl Model`, but I felt it made more sense to have the `RenderPass` do all the rendering, as that's kind of its job.
 This does mean we have to import `DrawModel` when we go to render though.

 ```rust
 // lib.rs